Since its inception in 1995,

 As an e-mail attachment in Microsoft Word DOC or DOCX format.
 If this is not an option, you may also paste your text into the body of your e-mail message.
 The text must be single-spaced in a conventional font, size 12.
 Include your name, the piece’s title, its word count and at the top of the first page.
 We strongly discourage pseudonyms.

 must include all necessary marketing details of the item reviewed.
-For book reviews: author, title, publisher, price (in sterling pounds, euros or US dollars), ISBN and publisher/seller website and details of eBook price and availability.
+For book reviews: author, title, publisher, price (in sterling pounds, euros or US dollars), Amazon details of eBook price and availability.
 For performing arts reviews: venue, dates of run, time(s), and price.
 Reviewed items must be current – i.e., within one or two months of the publication of the issue in which the review is supposed to feature.

 What word count should I aim at?

 How long is a piece of string?
 Just remember that most readers read on screen.
 As an online publication, Erotic Review does not impose strict length limits, but most of our approved pieces tend to fit into the following word counts:

 - Features/Articles: 500-1,000 words